 Virgo is well up in the southeast at nightfall, marked by its brightest star, Spica.
 The constellation contains the most distant star in our own galaxy yet seen, a million light-years from Earth.
 It is much too faint to see without a telescope.

 The star Felis, the cat, is named for an extinct constellation.
 It was created by a French astronomer in 1799, then abandoned a century later.
 The star is low in the southwest at nightfall.
 Under dark skies, it’s just visible to the unaided eye.

 Times are U.S. Central Time.

-The full Moon of September is known as the Fruit Moon or Corn Moon.
+The full Moon of May is known as the Milk Moon, Flower Moon or Corn Moon.